LS-Lab/KeYmaeraX-release/doc/develop.md

 # Developing KeYmaera X

 To set up a development environment, first follow the [build instructions](build.md).
-Then follow the instructions for setting up your IDE below.
+Then follow the instructions for setting up the repo and your IDE below.
 We strongly recommend using IntelliJ IDEA and its Scala plugin.

 Also make sure to read the [coding conventions](../CodingConventions.md).